sslomte/MuonCollider/delphes_dhiggs_plot/README.md

 set nevents 1000
 set iseed 1823211
 ```
-The process will take about 5-60 min, suggest working on vncserver or add following commnad to ssh config:
+The process will take about 5-60 min, suggest working on vncserver or add following command to ssh config:
 ```config
     ServerAliveInterval 240
     ServerAliveCountMax 2